lametric/Documentation/reference-docs/device-authorization.rst

 Overview
 --------
 LaMetric devices use basic authorization to simplify access to the device API.
-Authorization credentials consist of word "dev" as a user name and API key as a password.
+Authorization credentials consist of the word "dev" as a user name and API key as a password.

 ::